 Value of the research

-Successful application of the EnKF has shown how DDA can perform reliable parameter estimation.
-A more detailed explanation of the EnKF can also act as a how-to guide, to help the ABM community apply DDA methods to their own research.
+Successful application of the EnKF has shown how dynamic data assimilation can perform reliable parameter estimation.
+A more detailed explanation of the EnKF can also act as a how-to guide, to help the agent-based model community apply dynamic data assimilastion methods to their own research.

-The mathematics involved in applying the EnKF highlighted certain ABM-related issues.
+The mathematics involved in applying the EnKF highlighted certain agent-based model related issues.
 For example, we needed to know the maximum number of active agents in the system’s future.
-Further work should be carried out into the issues that were identified, to determine for which ABMs the EnKF is most appropriate.
+Further work should be carried out into the issues that were identified, to determine for which agent-based models the EnKF is most appropriate.

 Dr Jonathan Ward – The University of Leeds